 - 1. Collect required documents. - 2.
-Confirm that the product was manufactured according to the manufacturer's requirements. - 3.
-Transpose material information, special process information, and dimensional inspection data to the First Article Inspection Report or AS9102 form. - 4.
-Submit First Article Inspection Report to required organization for approval.
+Confirm that the product was manufactured according to the manufacturer's requirements. - Transpose material information, special process information, and dimensional inspection data to the First Article Inspection Report or AS9102 form.

 What documents are needed for a first article inspection?